Jomik/klipper-z-tramming/README.md

 The macro probes each side of the bed, then calculates the amount you need to rotate one of the motor screws.
-If we have to rotate clockwise by 1 hour and 15 minutes, it means that we need to rotate the motor 1 full rotation for the hour, then another third of a rotation for the 20 minutes.
+If we have to rotate clockwise by 1 hour and 20 minutes, it means that we need to rotate the motor 1 full rotation for the hour, then another third of a rotation for the 20 minutes.
-Calculation is done using the pitch of your lead screw, this is the only input you need to provide.
+Calculation is done using the pitch of your lead screw.
+This is the only input you need to provide.

 As more people use this and contribute,
 I will strive to keep a list so that it becomes easy.